BeyondMD/gitflow/README.md

 ## Main Branches

-The main repository will always hold two evergreen branches:
+The master repository will always hold two evergreen branches:

-* `main`
+* `master`
-* `staging`
+* `devel`

-The main branch should be considered `origin/staging` and will be the main branch where the source code of `HEAD` always reflects a state with the latest delivered development changes for the next release.
-As a developer, you will be branching and merging from `staging`.
+The master branch should be considered `origin/devel` and will be the master branch where the source code of `HEAD` always reflects a state with the latest delivered development changes for the next release.
+As a developer, you will be branching and merging from `devel`.

-Consider `origin/main` to always represent the latest code deployed to production.
-During day to day development, the `main` branch will not be interacted with.
+Consider `origin/master` to always represent the latest code deployed to production.
+During day to day development, the `master` branch will not be interacted with.

-When the source code in the `staging` branch is ready to be deployed, all of the changes will be merged into `main` and be given a release number following the semantic versioning standard.
+When the source code in the `devel` branch is ready to be deployed, all of the changes will be merged into `master` and be given a release number following the semantic versioning standard.

 ## Supporting Branches

 Supporting branches are used to aid parallel development between team members and to assist in quickly fixing live production problems.
-Unlike the main branches, these branches always have a limited life time, since they will be removed eventually.
+Unlike the master branches, these branches always have a limited life time, since they will be removed eventually.

 The different types of branches we may use are: